 This case became a battle over who was the statutory employer, with the parent company claiming they were one and the same corporation as the employer of our client.
 UniFirst was identified as the parent company that we filed suit against.
 UniTech was the wholly owned subsidiary of UniFirst.
 UniTech was our client’s employer.
 UniTech hired, trained, issued pay checks and W-2’s to our client.
 UniTech incurred the costs of this on–the-job injury through worker’s compensation insurance.
 Once named in this legal action, UniFirst proceeded to argue before the court that UniFirst and UniTech were really the same corporation, and therefore UniFirst was the statutory employer of our client and that our claim against them must be excluded.

 We discovered that UniFirst had taken great measures to separate itself entirely and absolutely from UniTech.
 While UniFirst owned UniTech, the two did not do business in the same markets, with UniTech being focused solely on a specialized market that UniFirst actively and purposefully stayed out of.
 The two companies maintained separate corporate identities; they were separately incorporated; they maintained separate boards of directors; and they had separate tax ID numbers and separate corporate bylaws.

 UniFirst filed a Motion to Dismiss based on this issue of statutory employer, and after both sides argued before the court, the judge denied UniFirst’s motion, deciding in favor of our client.
-This was a great success for our client and we hope you will read our brief and the judge’s order in this case.
+This was a great success for our client.

 After winning the argument over statutory employment, we went on to reach a favorable resolution in this case on behalf of the family.